-Welcome to Nimbus, a Service & Contact Center solution which runs integrated Microsoft Teams™.
+Welcome to Nimbus, a Service & Contact Center solution which runs integrated into Microsoft Teams™.
 Luware Nimbus is Software as a Service which natively runs in the Microsoft Azure cloud.
 Nimbus allows you to set up your own services with minimal configuration effort and IT know-how.
-Developed from the ground up, Nimbus is combining years of Luware Know-How with modern web standards.
+Developed from the ground up, Nimbus is combining years of Luware know-how with modern web standards.

 Core benefits of Nimbus